edoven/edoven.github.com/_posts/2020-05-10-alessia-anniballo.markdown

 In my free time I love being outdoor in the nature, reading, doing sport, sewing, dancing and exploring the amazing Singaporean food scene.
 <br />

-### How do you manage your todo list or - in general - your tasks?
+### How do you manage your todo list and your tasks?
 Honestly I probably have a lot of room for improvement!
 At the beginning of the week I create a list of the most important tasks I have to work on.
 I block time slots in my calendar for the most important tasks I absolutely have to work on.